kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 a smooth relationship with Git, that she could `git commit` and `git push` in her sleep, and her etiquette in pull-requests was so polished, it could make a silver spoon look tarnished.

-But here's the twist: when it came to the mysterious _art-of-coding_, Sarah felt more like a fish out of water — or more accurately, like trying to navigate a Kubernetes cluster with a compass and a star map.
+But here's the twist: when it came to the mysterious _art of programming_, Sarah felt more like a fish out of water — or more accurately, like trying to navigate a Kubernetes cluster with a compass and a star map.
 The very thought of diving into the codebase made her feel like she was trying to read ancient hieroglyphs without a Rosetta Stone.